THE LAST YEARS OF WALTER BUTLER JUNIOR OF MUNPHIN’S LIFE

 1704, (albeit in exile in Spain between 1705 and 1708 to avoid persecution).

 Sometime after Fr.
-FitzHenry’s death, Walter took over the lease.
+FitzHenry’s death, Walter may have taken over the lease.
 Adam

 Colclough of “Sroughmore House”, son of Caesar Colcough, signed the articles of